Photo by Pavel Danilyuk

 Of course, the best policy to fix alcoholism comes from the individual.
 Whatever is done, it is always better to improve yourself and show your willingness to change rather than slip back into destructive habits.

-Remember, you are not alone, and the people around you want to help you.
+Remember, alcoholism is a social problem and you are not alone; the people around you want to help you.

 Click this link to get professional help.